-Join us late summer in the wildest part of Polish Eastern Carpathians.
-Go tracking large mammals, birding for rarities, immerse in the wildflowers and fantastic landscapes.
-See the unscathed nature at your own pace.
+Join us in the wildest part of Polish Eastern Carpathians at the most picturesque time of the year.
+Go tracking large mammals and immerse in the unspoiled landscapes.
+Experience the silence and see the unscathed nature at your own pace..

 - Visit Poland’s wildest area, the Bieszczady Mts in Eastern Carpathians